Ashu-amsalu/Modern-SQL-Data-Warehouse-for-Sales-Analytics/README.md

 Utilize only the most recent dataset; historical data retention is not included in this project.
 ##### 5. Documentation:
 Provide comprehensive documentation of the data model to facilitate understanding and collaboration between business stakeholders and the analytics team.
+### BI: Analytics and Reporting
+Develop SQL-based analytics to deliver detailed insights into
+ - Customer behaviour
+ - Product Performance
+ - Sales Trend

 ### License
 This project is licensed under the MIT License, granting you the freedom to use, modify, and share it, as long as proper credit is given.

+### About me
+Hi there!
+I’m Aysheshim Amsalu, an Industrial Engineering professional passionate about leveraging data analysis to solve real-world challenges.
+My work focuses on transforming raw data into actionable insights that drive smarter decisions